MilanParikh/TF_RecipeParser/README.md

 Model was created with this implementation: https://github.com/guillaumegenthial/tf_ner

-Some example inputs are listed in the sample_input.txt file, however batched inputs do not work with different "nwords" values per input.
+Some example inputs are listed in the SAMPLE_INPUT.MD file, however batched inputs do not work with different "nwords" values per input.